ProceduresPteryguim Removal (Eye Whitening)

 • Using amniotic membrane graft for its ability to suppress post-op inflammation, scarring and new blood vessel formation

-• Affixing the graft with fibrin glue to decrease inflammation and irritation at the graft site caused by stitches and to act as a physical barrier along the perimeter of the graft site to thwart pterygium re-growth
+• Affixing the graft with fibrin glue to decrease inflammation and irritation at the graft site caused by sutures and to act as a physical barrier along the perimeter of the graft site to thwart pterygium re-growth

 • Following a meticulous post-op medication regimen designed to suppress swelling and infection